Deba951/Querying-PDF-With-Astra-and-LangChain/README.md

         https://accounts.datastax.com/session-service/v1/login
        ```
     - Obtain a DB Token with the role of Database Administrator.
     - Copy your Database ID.
-These connection parameters will be required shortly.
+These connection parameters will be required.
     - For detailed instructions, refer here:
            ```
             https://docs.datastax.com/en/astra-db-serverless/get-started/quickstart.html#_prepare_for_using_your_vector_database